nrasch/Portfolio/System-Code-and-Config-Samples/Code-Samples/Pentaho/README.md

    '</p>';
 ```

-And finally append the summary HTML to the end of the table object:
+5. Append the summary row HTML to the end of the table object:
 ```javascript
 $('<div>', {
     id: 'subtotalSumDiv',